lindgr3n/heroes-of-vue/docs/docs/tutorial/README.md

 ### Filters

 Would it not look better to show the hero name in uppercase?
-Could just do `{{hero.name.toUpperCase()}} or do the same in the data object.
+Could just do `hero.name.toUpperCase()` or do the same in the data object.
 But then we get some special logic in the template and no possibility to reuse the logic.
 Instead we can take use of Vues [Filter system](https://vuejs.org/v2/guide/filters.html).

 Here we can define a filter on our component.